 - Using a large fork, gently mix the chopped chives or green onion and shredded spaghetti squash into the onion/chard mixture.

-- Combine the sour cream, drained cottage cheese curds, Parmesan cheese, and beaten egg and mix into the chard/spaghetti squash mixture.
+- Combine the sour cream, drained cottage cheese curds, 1/2 cup Parmesan cheese, and beaten egg and mix into the chard/spaghetti squash mixture.

 - Then put the combined ingredients into the gratin dish, and press down so it’s evenly distributed in the dish.
-Sprinkle top with about 1/4 cup more Parmesan cheese.
+Sprinkle top with 1/4 cup more Parmesan cheese.

 - Bake about 30-35 minutes, or until the mixture is bubbling and cheese is browned on top.
 Serve hot.

 This recipe was created by Kalyn with inspiration from Spaghetti Squash Gratin at Daily Unadventures in Cooking, a site that's no longer online.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Spaghetti squash is a low-carb vegetable that’s perfect low-carb and low-glycemic diets, and for phase one of the South Beach Diet.
-I think this Low-Carb Spaghetti Squash and Chard Gratin would taste great with Greek Meatballs or Balsamic and Onion Pot Roast.
+Spaghetti squash is a high-fiber vegetable that’s perfect for low-carb and low-glycemic diets, and for phase one of the South Beach Diet.
+I think this Low-Carb Spaghetti Squash and Chard Gratin would taste great with Greek Meatballs.

 Find More Recipes Like This One: